Hebo/node-geckoboard/README.md

-This module makes it slightly easier to define api widgets for geckoboard
+This module makes it slightly easier to define API widgets for geckoboard

 Install
 =======